 If you’re keen to explore more than the Irish mainland, this full-day tour is the perfect option.

-As a full-day experience, your tour guide will take you along the famous Wild Atlantic Way, wandering the rugged coast of Cliffs of Moher, exploring the village of Doolin, and making your way via ferry to the smallest Aran Island of Inisheer.
+As a full-day experience, your tour guide will take you along the famous Wild Atlantic Way, wandering the rugged coast of the cliffs, exploring the village of Doolin, and making your way via ferry to the smallest Aran Island of Inisheer.
 You can also find a similar tour here.

 By Bus

-If you’re planning a Cliffs of Moher itinerary and are relying on public transportation, it’s feasible to reach the Cliffs of Moher by public bus.
+If you’re planning a Cliffs of Moher itinerary and are relying on public transportation, it’s feasible to reach the cliffs by public bus.

-The Bus Éireann Route 350 provides a convenient daily bus service from Galway to The Cliffs of Moher running along the Wild Atlantic Way numerous times daily.
+The Bus Éireann Route 350 provides a convenient daily bus service from Galway running along the Wild Atlantic Way numerous times daily.

 By Car

 Undoubtedly, the easiest method of transportation to visit Cliffs of Moher from Galway is by car.
-The Cliffs of Moher are around 75 km away from Galway, and by driving along the N67, you’ll be treated to an incredibly picturesque drive along the way with a journey time of around 1.5 hours.
+The cliffs are around 75 km away from Galway, and by driving along the N67, you’ll be treated to an incredibly picturesque drive along the way with a journey time of around 1.5 hours.

 If you need to rent a car for your Ireland trip, you can browse Rentalcars.com which compares prices across major companies.

-As for parking once you reach the Cliffs of Moher, you have a few different options.
+As for parking, you have a few different options.

-If you’re arriving at the Cliffs of Moher by car, the most convenient option is to park in the lot located directly across from the Cliffs of Moher Visitor Experience entrance.
+If you’re arriving by car, the most convenient option is to park in the lot located directly across from the Cliffs of Moher Visitor Experience entrance.

 The cost for tickets that include parking is €12 per person if purchased on arrival, but if you book in advance online, reduced admission starting at €7 per person is available.